mikaelhg/pxspec/README.md

 Our objective is to be able to open, parse, and process a PX file of multiple hundreds of megabytes with only a few hundred kilobytes of `malloc`'d memory.

-So we have to process the file as a continuous stream, while only saving important metadata in memory, or we have to first create an index of the PX file in a separate disk file, and use that index to randomly access the PX file contents.
+This means that we have to process the file as a continuous stream, while only saving significant metadata in memory, and minimize any GC-inducing memory allocation during data parsing.

 ```mermaid
 flowchart LR